formlio/forml/docs/platform.rst

 ForML platform is an environment configured to allow performing particular :ref:`life cycle actions <lifecycle>` on a general ForML :ref:`project <project>`.
-Thanks to the pluggable :ref:`provider architecture <provider>`, a ForML platform can be built up using a number of different technologies optimized for specific use-cases while keeping the same interface and thus guaranteeing portability of the implemented projects.
+Thanks to the pluggable :ref:`provider architecture <provider>`, a ForML platform can be built up using a number of different technologies optimized for specific use cases while keeping the same interface and thus guaranteeing the portability of the implemented projects.

 Setup